 Several of Tony’s cases have focused on Hatch-Waxman district court litigation with co-pending inter partes review proceedings before the Patent Trial & Appeal Board.
 In addition to his experience in patent disputes, Tony has represented clients in antitrust disputes, as well as individual clients in local and federal courts in the District of Columbia.

-As a former patent examiner, Tony received his law degree from Georgetown Law where he served as an editor of the Georgetown Law Journal and an Executive Editor of the Annual Review of Criminal Procedure while working as a patent agent.
+A former patent examiner, Tony received his law degree from Georgetown Law where he served as an editor of the Georgetown Law Journal and an Executive Editor of the Annual Review of Criminal Procedure while working as a patent agent.
 Prior to law school, Tony received engineering degrees from the Johns Hopkins University and the University of Michigan, and was a research assistant in the areas of cellular and carbohydrate engineering and computational soft-matter simulation.
 After law school, Tony clerked for the Honorable Thomas M. Hardiman on the U.S. Court of Appeals for the Third Circuit, and the Honorable Timothy B. Dyk on the U.S. Court of Appeals for the Federal Circuit.
-Tony joined Williams and Connolly in 2017 and is a member of the W&C Families Committee.
+Tony joined Williams and Connolly in 2017 and is a member of the W&C Families Committee and Technology Committee.

 Though all cases vary and none is predictive, Tony's experience includes:

 - Counsel for Merck in Hatch-Waxman patent litigation involving Januvia® (sitagliptin), in both the district court and in co-pending IPR proceedings, in which the PTAB upheld all claims of the patent-at-issue, and the district court found all asserted claims infringed and not invalid.

 - Counsel for AstraZeneca in Hatch-Waxman patent litigation invovling Symbicort® (budesonide/formoterol fumarate dihydrate) Inhalation Aerosol.